algorithmica-org/algorithmica/content/english/hpc/algorithms/factorization.md

 }
 ```

-With 50% fewer divisions to do, this algorithm works twice as fast, but it can be extended.
-If the number is not divisible by $3$, we can also ignore all multiples of $3$, and the same goes for all other divisors.
+With 50% fewer divisions to perform, this algorithm works twice as fast.

+This method can be extended: if the number is not divisible by $3$, we can also ignore all multiples of $3$, and the same goes for all other divisors.
 The problem is, as we increase the number of primes to exclude, it becomes less straightforward to iterate only over the numbers not divisible by them as they follow an irregular pattern — unless the number of primes is small.

 For example, if we consider $2$, $3$, and $5$, then, among the first $90$ numbers, we only need to check:

 ```center
 (1,) 7, 11, 13, 17, 19, 23, 29,